-There are changes to the Instructions for 2018.
-The 2018 Instructions:
+There have been changes to the Instructions for 2018 and 2019.
+As a result of these changes, the Instructions now:

-- Include a new definition for "Accident & Health (A&H) Long Duration Contracts" in order to draw a distinction between these contracts and the Property and Casualty (P&C) Long Duration Contracts whose unearned premium reserves are reported on Exhibit A, Items 7 and 8, - Add a reference to SSAP No. 65 in the definition of P&C Long Duration Contracts, - Include a new disclosure item on Exhibit B for net reserves associated with A&H Long Duration Contracts, - State that the Actuarial Report should disclose all reserve amounts associated with A&H Long Duration Contracts, and - State that the Actuarial Report and workpapers summarizing the asset adequacy testing of long-term care contracts must be in compliance with Actuarial Guideline LI The Application of Asset Adequacy Testing to Long-Term Care Insurance Reserves (AG 51) of the Accounting Practices and Procedures Manual.
+- Include a new definition for "Accident & Health (A&H) Long Duration Contracts" in order to draw a distinction between these contracts and the Property and Casualty (P&C) Long Duration Contracts whose unearned premium reserves are reported on Exhibit A, Items 7 and 8, - Add a reference to SSAP No. 65 in the definition of P&C Long Duration Contracts, - Include a new disclosure item on Exhibit B for net reserves associated with A&H Long Duration Contracts, - State that the Actuarial Report should disclose all reserve amounts associated with A&H Long Duration Contracts, and - State that the Actuarial Report and workpapers summarizing the asset adequacy testing of long-term care contracts must be in compliance with Actuarial Guideline LI The Application of Asset Adequacy Testing to Long-Term Care Insurance Reserves (AG 51) of the Accounting Practices and Procedures Manual. - Pursuant to efforts undertaken by the Task Force and the Executive (EX) Committee, the definition of "Qualified Actuary" is significantly revised and a new requirement called "qualification documentation" was added.
+These changes are described in this Regulatory Guidance document and additional guidance is offered to assist an Appointed Actuary in creating qualification documentation.

-Table of contents
+Table of Contents

-I. Ge neral comments 3
+I. Ge eneral comments 4

-A. Reconciliation between documents 3
+A 4 .
+Reconciliation between documents 4

-B. Role of illustrative language in the Instructions 3
+E 3.
+Role of illustrative language in the Instructions 4

+(C. Qualified Actuary definition.
+4

+Ι Э. Qualification documentation 4

-C. Replacement of an Appointed Actuary 3
+E Ξ. Replacement of an Appointed Actuary 5

-D. Reporting to the Board of Directors 4
+F ₹.
+Reporting to the Board of Directors 5

-E. Requirements for pooled companies 4
+(J. Requirements for pooled companies 6

-F. Explanation of adverse development 5
+F Ι. Explanation of adverse development 6

-1. Comments on unusual Insurance Regulatory Information System (IRIS) ratios in the Actuarial
+1 Comments on unusual Insurance Regulatory Information System (IRIS) ratios in the Actuarial Opinion 6

-Opinion 5

-2. Comments on persistent adverse development in the AOS 5
+2 2.
+Comments on persistent adverse development in the AOS 6

-Revisions 5
+I • Revisions 7

 II.
-Co mments on Actuarial Opinion and Actuarial Report 5 5
+Co omments on Actuarial Opinion and Actuarial Report 7

-A. Review date 5
+A 4 .
+Review date 7

-В. Making use of another's work 5
+F 3.
+Making use of another's work 7

-C. Points A and B of the Opinion paragraph when opinion type is other than reasonable 6
+(C. Points A and B of the Opinion paragraph when opinion type is other than reasonable 7

-D. Conclusions on a net versus a direct and assumed basis 6
+Ι Э. Conclusions on a net versus a direct and assumed basis 8

-Ε. Unearned premium for P&C Long Duration Contracts 6
+E Ξ. Unearned premium for P&C Long Duration Contracts 8

-F. Other premium reserve items 7
+F ₹.
+Other premium reserve items 8

-G. The importance of Relevant Comments paragraphs 7 7
+(Ĵ. The importance of Relevant Comments paragraphs 8

-н.
-Risk of Material Adverse Deviation 7
+F ł.
+Risk of Material Adverse Deviation 8

-No company-specific risk factors Mitigating factors 7
+1 1.
+No company-specific risk factors 9

+2 2.
+Mitigating factors.
+9

-3. Consideration of carried reserves, materiality standard, and reserve range when making /
+3 3.
+Consideration of carried reserves, materiality standard, and reserve range when making RMAD conclusion 9

-RMAD conclusion 7

-4. Materiality standards for intercompany pool members 7
+4 4.
+Materiality standards for intercompany pool members 9

-I. Regulators' use of the Actuarial Report 7
+I Regulators' use of the Actuarial Report 9

-1. 1.
-Schedule P reconciliation 8
+1 1.
+Schedule P reconciliation 9

-2. Change in estimates 8
+2 2.
+Change in estimates 10

-3. Narrative 8
+3 3.
+Narrative 10

-4. Support for assumptions 9
+2 4.
+Support for assumptions 10

-5. Support for roll forward analyses 9

-J. Exhibits A and B 9

-1. "Data capture format" 9

-2. Scope of Exhibit B, Item 12 9

-3. Exhibit B, Item 13 9

-III.
-Co mments on AOS 10

-A. Confidentiality 10

-B. Different requirements by state 10

-C. Format 11

-IV.
-AC G 51 11